Pistonight/auto-switch-input/README.md

 These instructions should contain all the links to the tools that you will need.

-## Step 2 - Write Scripts with ASIS Framework
+## Step 2 - Write Hello World with ASIS Framework
-In this step, I will show you how to compile an existing test script.
+In this step, I will show you how to write a script from scratch.
+However, it might be more helpful to just look at one of the `test_xxx.c` scripts.
 Please refer to the [complete reference](/doc/ASIS-Complete-Documentation.md) for details of each function.
-You can also figure out what to do from the test scripts.
 If you are already familiar with programming, especially in C, this should be very easy.

-### Get Started
-Open `src/test_button.c`

-*To Be Completed*
+ 1. Open `src/my_hello_world.c` and write the following

+    /*Include ASIS and ASIS utilities*/
+    #include "asis.h"
+    #include "asis_util.h"

+    /* Main Function */
+    void asis_sys_main(void){
+        //Next step goes here

+    }

+ 2. Now you have setup an ASIS script that does nothing.
+Inside `{  }` of the main function, write

+    uasis_sync_from_controller_menu();//This utility functions contains
+                                      //several instructions to sync
+                                      //the controller from menu
+    asis_d_pad(ASIS_D_PAD_RIGHT,5);//Press the D-pad right for 5 cycles asis_wait_ms(500);             //Wait for 500 ms
+    asis_click(ASIS_BUTTON_A);     //Click the A button
+    asis_wait_s(1);                //Wait for 1 second
+    uasis_home();                  //Utility function to press home

+ 3. All done!
+This script sync the controller, then press right and A to go into settings, then press home to return to main menu!
+You can now follow the next steps to compile and run it.
+   - The name of this script is `my_hello_world`.
+If you used another name, it is the file name in `src` folder without `.c`

 ## Step 3 - Compile and Flash to Device